About White Tea

 In a continuous effort to increase yield and manage budding evenness and seasonality, Fu Yun #6 quickly became so popular in many tea regions, including Fu Ding, it is now the most common varietal harvested and sold in the region.
 However, its lack of complexity and fullness make this tea a frowned upon varietal by conservative connoisseurs.

-Contrary to common perception, white tea is actually one of the hardiest teas that can take a lot of “ruining” with varied brewing skills.
+Contrary to common perception, white tea is actually one of the hardiest loose leaf teas that can take a lot of “ruining” with varied brewing skills.